 You will also have the full-time support of a robust residential and administrative staff.
-You will be assigned to a residential group of approximately 15 classmates and under the mentorship of a Resident Assistant (RA).
+You will be assigned to a residential group of approximately 15 peers from around the world and under the mentorship of a Resident Assistant (RA).
 Your RA will help ensure that you thrive academically and socially.

-Duke was recently ranked first on The Daily Meal’s list of best college food in America.
+Duke dining is one of the top-ranked college food in America.
 You will be given meal swipes, which you will use to dine at a wide selection of campus eateries.
 Unused meal swipes will not be refunded.
 With Duke’s state-of-the-art dining facilities, you will be able to select from a wide variety of enjoyable and healthful dining options.

 If you decide to venture off campus and explore Durham with your RA group, you will discover what Southern Living has deemed as “The South’s Tastiest Town”.
-Although you will not be able to use your food points off-campus, you may wish to explore Durham’s extraordinary array of restaurants with your RA group.
+Although you will not be able to use your meal plan off-campus, you may wish to explore Durham’s extraordinary array of restaurants with your RA group.

 At Duke Summer Academy, we believe the world-class academic experience we offer you should be complemented by a phenomenal residence life.
 For this reason, we provide you with the opportunity to participate in a wide variety of clubs on a daily basis.
-Whether you are interested in anything from photography to team sports, hiking to drama, or group fitness to gaming, we have a club for you.
+Whether you are interested in any topic from photography to team sports, hiking to drama, or group fitness to “life hack”, we have a club for you.

 We also place all of our participants into “RA Groups”.
-These tight-knit communities are each led by one RA whose job it is to mentor students, help them negotiate the various components of college life, and understand our program’s policies.
+These tight-knit communities are each led by one RA whose job it is to mentor participants, help them negotiate the various components of college life, and understand our program’s policies.
 RA Groups participate in a wide variety of weekend activities.
 While some of these activities may take place on Duke’s West Campus, most will involve exploring other parts of campus and Durham, such as the Nasher Museum of Art, Southpoint Mall, Durham’s Ninth Street, and the University of North Carolina.
 These activities are designed not only to be engaging and enriching, but to cultivate a sense of community and belonging.